saverio46/TwinTabler/README.md

 The application separates rows with odd and even IDs:
 - Odd-ID rows are placed starting from Column A with original headers
-- Even-ID rows are placed starting from Column G with "_2" appended to headers
+- Even-ID rows are placed starting from Column G with "_2" appended to headers# TwinTabler
+# TwinTabler